mai13drd/peass-ci-jenkins-examples/README.md

 * Clean the workspace of Jenkins controller using *cleanControllerWorkspace.sh*.

-### Build testproject in a manually started Jenkins agent
+### Build testproject in a manually registered Jenkins agent
 This will execute a build inside a Jenkins agent.
 Therefore, next to the Docker container for the Jenkins controller, a second one is started and manually registered to Jenkins as build-agent.

 * Move to folder *buildOnAgentManually*.